-4340:13 Notice of Resignation
+4340:23 Notice of Resignation

 An employee not intending to continue employment during the next academic year is expected to provide the superintendent and/or the academy principal with verbal or written notice of resignation by April 1.
 Verbal notice should be followed up with a written confirmation.
+At will employees are requested to submit verbal or written notice of resignation as a matter of courtesy though at will employees may resign at any time, with or without notice.

-4345:16 Employee Request for Release from Employment
+4345:23 Employee Request for Release from Employment

-If a release from employment is requested by an employee during the academic year, the employee is expected to provide written notice to the academy principal/conference superintendent so that it has sufficient time to obtain a suitable replacement.
-The employing organization requests that employees submit a letter of resignation stating the reasons must be submitted for ceasing employment to the superintendent or to the academy principal at least 30 days in advance of the anticipated departure date.
-If the employee resigns during the school year, remuneration and benefits are paid only through the last full working day.
-Repayment of compensation provided for non-working time before the first active work date of the academic year and unamortized expenses will be required in accordance with the employee's acknowledgment and authorization for payroll deductions.
+If a release from employment is requested by a transfer or regular employee during the academic year, the transfer or regular employee is expected to provide written notice to the academy principal/conference superintendent so that it has sufficient time to obtain a suitable replacement.
+The employing organization requests that transfer or regular employees submit a letter of resignation stating the reasons must be submitted for ceasing employment to the superintendent or to the academy principal at least 30 days in advance of the anticipated departure date.
+If the transfer or regular employee resigns during the school year, remuneration and benefits are paid only through the last full working day.
+Repayment of compensation provided for non-working time before the first active work date of the academic year and unamortized expenses will be required in accordance with the transfer or regular employee's acknowledgment and authorization for payroll deductions.
 A resignation becomes irrevocable when accepted by the employing organization and may not be withdrawn.
+Provisional employees are requested to submit verbal or written notice of resignation as a matter or courtesy though at will employees may resign at any time, with or without notice.